DavidAnson/vscode-markdownlint/README.md

 Rules can also be configured using Code's support for [user and workspace settings](https://code.visualstudio.com/docs/customization/userandworkspace).

-The earlier configuration might look like the following in Code's `settings.json`:
+The earlier configuration might look like the following in Code's user settings:

 ```json
 {